 Additionally, CWR is the only water filter for bathtub faucets with a return policy.
 You’re able to try this unit and use the 30-day money-back guarantee to return it or exchange it if you find something wrong with it.

-Before you jump headfirst to buy this fantastic product, we should mention its questionable flow rate.
+The filtration media of the CWR model eliminates chlorine, dirt and dust particulates, iron and rust.
+But, before you jump headfirst to buy this product, we should mention that we couldn't find verified information on its water flow rate.
 Unfortunately, the product specifications overlook this detail, so you’ll need to test to determine the water pressure level above which the CWR model stops purifying the water.
 For many, not knowing its exact flow rate is a dealbreaker.

 Each product is different regarding the flow rate, and since taps do not indicate how fast the water is flowing through, we suggest not turning the faucet to the max setting from the start.
 If you go slow and stick to a moderate speed, you should be able to fill your tub reasonably fast while effectively purifying the water with the CWR device.

-What is a Water Filter for a Bathtub Faucet
+What is a Water Filter for a Bathtub Faucet?

 A water filter for a bathtub faucet is a small bulb-shaped item with an opening in the shape of a funnel on one end.
 These units are similar to shower filters in that they are attached to a water source and purify the water that passes through them.